Anomalous non-conservation of fermion/chiral number in Abelian gauge theories at finite temperature: Introduction

-{\it c)} For even larger chemical potentials $\mu > T/e$ the instability length is shorter than the {Debye} radius, and the zero-temperature analysis is applicable.
-The development of an instability of IR modes of the gauge field is described, in this case, again by Eq.~(\ref{zeroT}).\\

-The transition between different regimes $a), b)$ and $c)$ is smooth, and the expressions for $\omega_k$ are parametrically the same at the matching points $\mu \sim e^2 T$ and $\mu \sim T/e$.
+The transition between regimes $a)$ and $b)$ is smooth, and the expressions for $\omega_k$ are parametrically the same at the matching point $\mu \sim e^2 T$.
 In all cases the density of real fermions eventually disappears and is replaced by a Chern-Simons condensate of the gauge field.\\

 ~~{\tt ii.2) Higgs phase}.
 To the best of our knowledge, a detailed analysis of instabilities, in what concerns the Higgs phase, has not been carried out.
 We expect that the condition for the instability to develop given in Eq.~(\ref{hin}) still remains in force, but the rates Eqs.~(\ref{small},\ref{interm}) are to be modified.\\